Around 11,000 school-aged people live with type 1 diabetes in Australia

 - Level 2 Intermediate training is designed for designated school staff who volunteer to be directly involved in supporting students with type 1 diabetes.
 Training is available via nine online modules (for all schools) or via group education workshops (in some states).
 Training covers type 1 diabetes and food, monitoring glucose levels, insulin, managing lows and highs, physical activity, school camps and planning for changes.
 Training is general and is not specific to the needs of individual students.

 - Level 3 Individualised Skills training is designed for designated school staff and focuses on the individual student’s type 1 diabetes management.
 This practical face-to-face training is delivered in the school by a qualified healthcare professional (where possible this will be a member of the student’s diabetes treating team).
-This will be available in some states from March 2020 and will be prioritised for schools with students who are newly diagnosed or who are unable to self administer insulin.
+This is not yet available in all locations however increasing access is a key priority for the program.

 Diabetes in Schools was developed by Diabetes Australia with support from the Australian Government,

 the Australian Diabetes Educators Association, the Australian Diabetes Society,